armoredv/NPS_plotting/README.md

-#Task Round of Correlations.AI
+Task Round of Correlations.AI -

 Under this project I have plotted the line chart for NPS-score of the company

-#Requirements
+Requirements-

 1.In order to plot the graph, the app needs three-json files containing the nps score on the day-basis, month basis and year basis

 2.The project needs following Dependencies